What Is West Nile Virus?

-- Install or repair window and door screens so that mosquitoes cannot get indoors.
+- Install or repair screens on window and door so that mosquitoes cannot get indoors.

-Second, the community can watch out for stagnant water, particularly if it is nutrient-laden; it is inviting for Culex mosquitoes.
+Second, the community can watch out for stagnant water, particularly if it is nutrient-laden.
+Stagnant water allows mosquitoes to lay their eggs.

-Third, widespread mosquito-control efforts, including the use of spraying and larvacide, may be warranted.
-However, even with rigorous surveillance, spraying, and larvaciding, the virus may still infect people.
+Third, widespread mosquito-control efforts may be warranted.
+These include the use of spraying and larvicide.
+However, even with rigorous surveillance, spraying, and larvicide, the virus may still continue to infect people.

-Larvicides are products used to kill immature mosquitoes.
-They can be either biological or chemical products, such as insect growth regulators, surface films, or organophosphates.
 Larvicides are applied directly to water sources that hold mosquito eggs or larvae.
-When used properly, larvicides can help to reduce the overall mosquito by limiting the number of new mosquitoes that are produced.
+When used properly, larvicides can help to reduce the overall mosquito population by limiting the number of new mosquitoes.